Robbbert/messui/README.md

 This repository has been archived.

-At this time, it is expected to be removed at the end of October.
+The license requires it to be available for 3 years after the last release.

+After that, it might be removed.